Soneso/SwiftBasicPay/README.md

 ---

-Developed by [Soneso](https://soneso.com) as a reference implementation for the Stellar community.
+Developed by [Soneso](https://soneso.com) as a demo implementation for the Stellar community.